assemblee-virtuelle/semapps/website/docs/middleware/mirror.md

 The `Application` in `acceptedTypes` is important.

-You most probably want to use the option `excludeFromMirror: true`.
+You also most probably want to use the option `excludeFromMirror: true`.
 It will hide this container from the mirroring servers.

 If other containers need to be hidden and not available for mirroring, you can use this option too for them.